Hannah Arnold (beauty queen): Binibining Pilipinas 2021

 In 2021, Arnold entered and won the Binibining Pilipinas 2021 competition.
 During the question and answer round, Arnold was asked: "Given the reach and power of social media, do you believe that genuine freedom of speech exists in the Philippines nowadays?
 Why or why not?"
 She responded:

 First of all, freedom of speech is a basic human right that we all must remember.
 It is important for our democracy.
 With our upcoming election, we definitely need freedom of speech.
 For example, on Twitter, we are limited to a few characters, and what I have seen in these Tweets is powerful.
 That has helped me think about who I'd like to vote for in the upcoming elections.
 Thank you.

-At the end of the event, she was crowned Binibining Pilipinas International 2021, succeeding Bea Patricia Magtanong.
+At the end of the event, she was crowned Binibining Pilipinas International 2021, succeeding Patch Magtanong.
 She also won the Jag Denim Queen and Miss Careline awards.

 Miss International 2022

 As the winner of Binibining Pilipinas International 2021, Arnold represented the Philippines at Miss International 2022 and finished in the Top 15.
-Her finish in Miss International 2022 as a top 15 semifinalist marks the 100th placement of the Philippines in the Big Four international beauty pageants.